What you need to know about chlamydia

 There is no vaccine to protect against chlamydia.

-It is a good idea to get tested for other sexually transmitted infections (STIs), including HIV, when you get tested for chlamydia.
+It is a good idea to get tested for other STIs, including HIV, when you get tested for chlamydia.
 Other STIs can be passed on in the same way as chlamydia.
-Talk to your healthcare provider about how often you should test for chlamydia and other STIs.
+Talk to your healthcare provider about how often you should get tested for chlamydia and other STIs.

-If you are diagnosed with chlamydia, a public health staff person will talk to you about informing your sex partners that they might have been exposed to chlamydia and encouraging them to get tested.
-Your identity will not be revealed.
+If you are diagnosed with chlamydia, a healthcare provider will talk to you about informing your sex partners that they might have been exposed to chlamydia and encouraging them to get tested.
+If you aren’t comfortable or able to notify your sex partners, a healthcare provider will contact them, and your identity will not be revealed.

 Chlamydia can be cured with a single dose or a short course of antibiotics.
 If you are given a single dose to treat the infection, you should wait for seven days after taking it before having sex again.
 If you are given pills to take for seven days, you should wait until you have taken all the pills before having sex again.
 If you have a regular partner or partners, they should also be treated before you have sex with them.